IBMDataScience/DSx-Desktop/README.md

 ### Try Pulling an Image with Docker
 If you're having problems on the installation screen (after the image selection), it may be that Docker is unable to pull the images.

-To test, open a terminal or command prompt and enter `docker pull hello-world`.
+To test, start Docker, then open a terminal or command prompt and enter `docker pull hello-world`.
 If that succeeds, then Docker _is_ able to pull images and that is not the problem.

 **Note**: Windows 7 and Windows 10 Home users, use the Docker Quickstart Terminal.